JiheHe/CPSC474-final-project/README.md

 # NOTE:
 This game is a zero-sum game.
 The game generally converges.
 But tie condition is implemented so the playout doesn't go on a long time by chance.
+The rules above are essentially the rules of the original game.
+For the ease of computation, we implemented four agent-only restrictions to avoid abundunt enumerations.
+They are:
+  MELD_EVERYTHING_IN_HAND_MELDABLE
+  PREFER_NEW_MELDS_OVER_EXISTING_MELDS
+  LONGEST_LENGTH_NEW_MELD_PREFERRED
+  PREFER_SEQUENCE_OVER_N_OF_KIND_FOR_EXISTING
+More details are in the comments of agent_utility.py near the middle of the page.